MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-a-segment.md

 ---
-title: "Edit a segment in sales accelerator | MicrosoftDocs"
+title: "Edit a segment in the sales accelerator | MicrosoftDocs"
-description: "Learn how to edit a segment in sales accelerator." ms.date: 04/09/2021 ms.service: crm-online ms.topic: article
+description: "Learn how to edit a segment in the sales accelerator." ms.date: 04/09/2021 ms.service: crm-online ms.topic: article